rotdrop/nextcloud-app-dokuwiki/README.md

 well as DokuWiki.
 In this case the user-names and passwords just coincide.

-It is stiff possible to have "local" accounts for Nextcloud and DokuWiki, e.g. in order to have an administrator account which is independent from LDAP in order not to run into a chicken-and-egg problem.
+It is still possible to have "local" accounts for Nextcloud and DokuWiki, e.g. in order to have an administrator account which is independent from LDAP in order not to run into a chicken-and-egg problem.